32 Cybersecurity Facts to Know

 32. Did you know that 83% of the hacks and data breaches could have been avoided beforehand with a few changes?

 Key Learnings: Today web applications are the doorways to business.
-They command communication, transactions, shopping carts and what not.
+The command communication, transactions, shopping carts, and whatnot.
 Isn’t it obvious that hackers will go after apps to steal Personally Identifiable Info (PII), credit card and bank details, and website accounts?
-Unfortunately, most businesses still adopt ‘network layer is everything’ approach.
+Unfortunately, most businesses still adopt the ‘network layer is everything’ approach.
 Application layer security awareness is mandatory where the focus should be on continuous weakness detection, attack prevention, and expert monitoring.